Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated excellent with residents typically located 166 meters from the nearest stop.
-Service frequency averages 153 trips per day across all routes, equating to approximately 28 weekly trips per stop.
+On average, there are 153 trips per day across all routes, translating to approximately 28 weekly trips per individual stop.

 Frequently Asked Questions - Transport